-For dessert I want something more traditional and American.
+For dessert, I want something more traditional and American.
 I will never take pumpkin for granted.
 While we were living in France it was impossible to find pumpkin baked goods, and finding a can of pumpkin was like finding gold!
-Since then, I make sure I get as much pumpkin desserts as I can when it’s the season.
+Since then, I make sure I get as many pumpkin desserts as I can when it's the season.

 Safeway holds a special place in my heart.
 When I moved to Hayward in the San Francisco Bay Area at age eighteen to go to school, Safeway was my local grocery store.
 I grew up shopping at military commissaries and couldn't get over how much California and this grocery store had to offer in comparison!

 When I started my first corporate job, it was in an office building inside the Safeway shopping center, I bought a lot of lunches there!
 Also, it always put a smile on my face because the store was on the site of the original Hayward High School where my grandmother went to school as a teenager.